-At present, TOK continuously upgrades its world-leading microprocessing technology under the purpose - Contribute to a sustainable future through chemistry.
+At present, TOK continuously upgrades its world-leading microprocessing technology under the purpose-Contribute to a sustainable future through chemistry.
 In this way, the company contributes to higher performance, lower power consumption, cost reduction, and miniaturization of semiconductors so that TOK can satisfy social expectations with end products and contribute to the generation of a positive social impact.

-Trends of line width of semiconductors\2

-1970s Line width of semiconductors 10,000 nm-1,500 nm
+1990s Trends of line width of semiconductors2 Line width of 1980s semiconductors Line width of 1970s 600 nm- semiconductors Line width of 130 nm 1,500 nm- semiconductors 600 nm 10,000 nm- 1,500 nm